• Skip to primary navigation

 Share on X (Twitter)Share on FacebookShare on PinterestShare on Email

-Yes, dish liquid is great for washing dishes, but there are so many other fun uses for soap.
-In the classroom I loved using this quick science activity to demonstrate the importance of using soap while washing hands.
+Yes, dish liquid is great for washing dishes, but it is also a helpful tool for hands-on science.
+In the classroom, I loved using this quick germ science activity to demonstrate the importance of using soap instead of only rinsing with water.

-With this simple science demonstration you can give kids a vivid visual that will help them remember to use soap each time they wash their hands {hopefully!}.
+With this simple science demonstration, you can give kids a vivid visual that helps them remember to use soap each time they wash their hands.
+The pepper acts like pretend germs, and when soap touches the water, the “germs” quickly scatter.

-And bonus!
-They’re also learning a little about surface tension along the way.
-Science projects at home are always fun for kids!
+Bonus!
+Kids are also learning a little about surface tension along the way.
+Science projects at home and in the classroom are always more fun when kids can see the reaction happen right in front of them.

-We like to talk about all types of science topics in our home and try to follow those conversations up with a simple experiment or two if possible.
-This helps to make learning fun and also creates a great learning experience as well.
+We like to talk about all types of science topics in our home and then follow those conversations with a simple experiment whenever possible.
+Hands-on activities like this make learning fun and create a stronger connection between real-life habits and science concepts.

-This is one of those amazing science experiments that are fun experiments and ideas for kids because they’ll want to do it over and over again.
+This is one of those amazing science experiments kids want to do over and over again.
+They love watching the pretend germs scatter, and the visual reminder helps reinforce an important healthy habit.

 Watch the Hand Washing Science Demonstration Video